duddu/auto-accept-airplay-requests/README.md

 ## Feature Highlights

-- Seriously lightweight with **minimal resource consumption**
+- Minimal **resource consumption**, meant to run forever with no impact
-- Written in **Swift 6**, built as executable with no persisted state
+- Written in **Swift 6**, built as executable with no dependencies
-- Operates as a low-priority, self-healing **background process**
+- Operates as a low-priority, self-recovering **background process**
-- Auto-starts on login via registered **Launch Agent** (can be disabled)
+- Auto-starts on login as registered **Launch Agent** (can be disabled)
-- Ensures **security permissions** and gracefully handles their absence
+- Ensures required **permissions** and gracefully handles their absence

 ## Get Started

-- Download the [latest release](https://github.com/duddu/auto-accept-airplay-requests/releases/latest) archive asset.
+- Download the app from the [latest release](https://github.com/duddu/auto-accept-airplay-requests/releases/latest) assets.
-- Extract the application (`Accept AirPlay Requests.app`) and move it to your preferred folder (e.g. `/Applications` or `/Users/YourUser/Applications`).
+- Move the application bundle ("Accept AirPlay Requests.app") to your preferred folder (e.g. /Applications or /Users/YourUser/Applications).
-- Double-click the app icon.
-At first launch an alert will guide you to grant the required permissions.
+- Double click to open the app; an alert will instruct you how to grant the required permission.

-The application will now run in the background (i.e. no active icon on your Dock), and will only bother you in case your action is needed (e.g. permissions revoked).

-> [!TIP]
+> [!IMPORTANT]
-> The first time you open the application, macOS will warn you that it comes **from an unidentified developer** (i.e. not enrolled in Apple Developer program for $99/yr).
-To proceed, you need to open System Settings > Privacy & Security, scroll down and **click on [Open Anyway](https://support.apple.com/en-us/102445#openanyway)**.
-By the way,you can  always check the authenticity of the application bundle by verifying its **code signature**—instructions included in the release notes.
+> The first time you open the application, macOS will warn you that it comes from an **unidentified developer** (i.e. not enrolled in the -bit pricey- Apple Developer program).
+To proceed, you will need to open *System Settings > Privacy & Security*, scroll to the bottom and click the **[Open Anyway](https://support.apple.com/en-us/102445#openanyway)** button.
+> By the way, you can always check the authenticity of the application bundle by verifying its **code signature**—instructions are included in each release note.

+After the initial setup, the application will now run in the background (i.e. no visible icon on your Dock), and will only bother you in case your action is needed (e.g. a needed permission was revoked).

 ## Use cases